MicrosoftLearning/mslearn-ai-vision/Instructions/Exercises/02-image-classification.md

     - **Region**: *Choose the same region you used for your Azure AI Service resource*
     - **Performance**: Standard
     - **Redundancy**: Locally-redundant storage (LRS)
-1. Once your storage account has been created, go the resource.
+1. While your storage account is being created, go to Visual studio code, and expand the **02-image-classification** folder.
+1. In that folder, select **replace.ps1** and review the code.
+You'll see that it replaces the name of your storage account for the placeholder in a JSON file (the COCO file) we use in a later step.
+Replace the placeholder in the first line of the file with the name of your storage account.
+Save the file.
+1. Right-click and open an Integrated Terminal on **02-image-classification**, and run the following command.

+    ```powershell
+    ./replace.ps1
+    ```

+1. You can review the COCO file to ensure your storage account name is there.
+Select **training-images/training_labels.json** and view the first few entries.
+In the *absolute_url* field, you should see something similar to `"https://myStorage.blob.core.windows.net/fruit/...`.
+1. Close both the JSON and PowerShell file, and go back to your browser window.
+1. Your storage account should be complete.
+Go to your storage account.
 1. Enable public access on the storage account.
-Navigate to **Configuration** in the Settings group, and enable *Allow Blob anonymous access*.
+In the left pane, navigate to **Configuration** in the **Settings** group, and enable *Allow Blob anonymous access*.
 Select **Save**
 1. In the left pane, select **Containers** and create a new container named `fruit`, and set **Anonymous access level** to *Container (anonymous read access for containers and blobs)*.

+    > **Note**: If the **Anonymous access level** is disabled, refresh the browser page.

-1. Navigate to `fruit`, and upload the images in **02-image-classification\training-images** to that container.
+1. Navigate to `fruit`, and upload the images (and the one JSON file) in **02-image-classification\training-images** to that container.

 ## Create a custom model training project